Dangoyk/CodeCypherTest/README.md

 ## Features

-- **20 Different Ciphers**: Practice with a wide variety of classical and modern ciphers
-- **Encrypt/Decrypt**: Switch between encryption and decryption modes
+- **Home Screen**: Choose from 20 different ciphers to practice
+- **Practice Mode**: Unlimited practice questions with random keys and texts
-- **Answer Checking**: Verify your solutions with the built-in answer checker
+- **Answer Checking**: Verify your solutions instantly
+- **Statistics Tracking**: Track your progress, solved count, and current streak
+- **Unlimited Questions**: Practice as long as you want with new questions generated each time
 - **Modern UI**: Beautiful, responsive design with gradient backgrounds
-- **Real-time Processing**: Instant encryption/decryption results

 ## Supported Ciphers